 Children’s Hope, 3025A Cambridge Road, Cameron Park, CA 95682.

-Please support our vital projects serving Haiti's most vulnerable children.
-You can send us a tax deductible check to:
+support our Emergency Earthquake Relief work or our ongoing, vital projects serving Haiti's most vulnerable children, just click on the donate button or send us a tax deductible check to:

 These are the Mabe kids who we have fallen in love with and have watched grow up over the last few years.
 They were taken in off the streets by our dear friend Orel "Maco" Lisius and his family, and are being raised in a loving environment.
 But they have very few resources: no electricity, no running water, no flush toilets.